elec327/elec327.github.io/lab6/index.md

 #### **There is one goal for this assignment:**

   - To learn to use serial communication protocols to send and receive information to/from peripherals
+  - To build on our previous state machine logic to control RGB LEDs using button presses

 </div>